osmarks/wyvern/README.md

 * If you try and extract items when the storage server is still starting up, it may fail, as not all chests will have been indexed yet.
 * There are currently small problems with extracting certain quantities of items from storage.
 Yes, it should probably be by stack.
 * Yes, I am kind of using git wrong, but editing networked CC programs sanely is *very hard*.
 Tell me if you find a better solution.

+## Usage
+Once configured, the chest backend can just be plugged in and ignored, unless it explodes.
+For help using the client, run `help` or `h`.